Paco Park

 The Paco Park (originally named as Cementerio General de Dilao) is a recreational garden and was once Manila's municipal cemetery built by the Dominicans during the Spanish colonial period.
 It is located on General Luna Street and at the east end of Padre Faura Street in Paco, Manila, Philippines.

-Paco Park has also become a very popular venue for weddings and receptions for couples who prefer garden-like settings.
+Paco Park has also become a popular venue for TV and film shootings, weddings, pre-nuptial shoots, private gatherings and cultural programs.
+One of its exposures in a movie was in Starting Over Again (2014).

 History

 Spanish period

 According to an on-site inscription, an order for the construction of a cemetery in Bagumbayan was issued in 1807, due to the outbreak of a cholera epidemic in Manila.
 Maestro de Obras Don Nicolas Ruiz developed a plan for the Paco Cemetery, while Don Jose Coll served as supervisor of the construction work.
 The cemetery was primarily designed as a municipal cemetery for the affluent and established aristocratic Spanish families who resided in the old Manila, or the city within the walls of Intramuros during the Spanish colonial era.
 It was on April 22, 1822, when the cemetery was officially inaugurated, although it had been in use for two years prior to its completion.

 In 1859, Governor Fernándo Norzagaray y Escudero proposed the extension of the cemetery to approximately 4,500 square yards, enclosing the original plan with another circular outer wall.
 For the amount of Php 19,700, a Chinese builder won the bid to build the outer portion of the cemetery.
 At that time, the niches cost Php 20 for three years, which was subject to renewals as no one was granted privilege to own the niches in perpetuity.

 On December 30, 1896, Philippine national hero Dr. José Rizal was interred at Paco Park after his execution at Bagumbayan.

 Interment at the Paco Cemetery ceased in 1912.
 It had been the burial ground for several generations and descendants of those buried in the park had the remains of their ancestors exhumed and transferred to other cemeteries in Manila.
 However, 65 people still remain buried at Paco.